Triple Cheese Gougeres

 I typically make my gougères with Gruyere alone but upped the ante with a trio of flavorful cheeses.
 The flavor was complex and unforgettably delicious!
-There was no room on my charcuterie board for any chunks of cheese so a tray of these elegant savory cream puffs were a delightful addition to the table.
+There was no room on my charcuterie board for any chunks of cheese so a tray of these elegant savory cream puffs was a delightful addition to the table.

 Tips for Making a Charcuterie Board

 Making a charcuterie board is super easy.
 It’s imperative to find quality, fresh ingredients and to be cognizant about how you place them on your board.
 If you like this appetizer board, check out this Chocolate Dessert Board for a delicious way to end a meal.

 - Start by selecting quality cured meats and pâtés.
 Vary the spiciness, appearance, and type of meat.
-With Les Trois Petis Cochons, the options are fabulous and top notch.
+With Les Trois Petit Cochons, the options are fabulous and top-notch.
 Smoked duck brisket, cured French ham, sausage, salami plus a chicken liver pâté worked well.

 - Add some toasts, baguette slices, and/or crackers.
 Different shapes and textures are nice.